deracloust/weather_api_collector/README.md

 5. Rename `.env.example` file to `.env`.
 6. Run the containers by using `docker compose up -d` in main folder (includes `docker-compose.yml` file).
 7. When docker compose process will end you can check containers by using `docker ps -a`.
 8. When you run it first time, it takes about 5-10 min to load everything.
 In first moment `weather_api collector` container will restarting.
-That's because unable to connect to mySql database.
+That's because app is currently unable to connect to mySql database.
 9. When collector container will stop restarting thats the sign everything is ready.
 10. Go to grafana, by entering `HOST_IP:3000` in your browser.
 11. Login as `admin`, default password is also `admin`.